Walz quarantines after staff member tests positive for virus

 MINNEAPOLIS (AP) — Minnesota Gov. Tim Walz is quarantining for 10 days after being exposed to a staff member who tested positive for COVID-19, the governor’s spokesman said Wednesday.

 Walz, Lt.
-Gov. Peggy Flanagan and Health Commissioner Jan Malcolm were in the same room as the staff member for a press conference on Monday but did not spend more than 15 minutes within six feet of the individual, spokesman Teddy Tschann said in a statement.
+Gov. Peggy Flanagan and Health Commissioner Jan Malcolm were in the same room as the staff member for a news conference on Monday but did not spend more than 15 minutes within 6 feet of the individual, spokesman Teddy Tschann said in a statement.
 The staff member discovered on Wednesday morning that a test they took Tuesday was positive.

 The three will quarantine through March 25, meaning Walz will postpone his State of the State address that had been scheduled for later this month, Tshann said.